xtdb/xtdb/docs/phase_2.md

   matrices and other approaches than B-trees.
 + Revisit storing data straight into the indexes, avoiding looking up the docs.
 Will decouple constraints depending on binary indexes, which currently have to wait until both variables are bound.
+Using covering indexes is also potentially faster.
 + Revisit doc store, and the fact that `:crux.db/id` currently has to be stored inside the docs, removing ability for cross-entity structural sharing.
-+ Revisit SHA-1 id generation and approaches where structured or similarity between ids can be utilised.
++ Revisit SHA-1 id generation and approaches where structure or similarity between ids can be utilised.
 + Explore bloom filters and similar caches to avoid IO.
 + Better query planner, at the moment a join order is picked once and